Hold-Krykke/PythonExam/README.md

 - Utilize Twitters advanced search functions, such as sorting by popularity, with/without pictures, etc.

 ## Using the program
-1. Clone the repo and follow the instructions in `setup.ipynb`
+1. Clone the repo and follow the instructions in [setup.ipynb](https://github.com/Hold-Krykke/PythonExam/blob/master/setup.ipynb)

-Note: Not all plots work with all data
+Note: Not all plots work with all data.
+A few cases might result in bad output.

 ### Using the program with Flask